 There’s no denying it.
 You cannot consider yourself a great marketer unless you know your numbers.

 One important metric to evaluate ROI is to develop a Customer Profitability measure.
 According to master marketer Philip Kotler, a profitable customer is “a person, household or a company that over time, yields a revenue stream that exceeds by an acceptable amount the company’s cost stream of attracting, selling and servicing the customer.”
-Calculating Customer Profitability is a major step in evaluating the ultimate response to not only the Marketing Plan, but the entire operation.
+Calculating Customer Profitability is a major step in evaluating the ultimate response to not only the Marketing Plan but the entire operation.
 You will find out that some customers are unprofitable, so you will be able to focus on acquiring and servicing the most profitable prospects.

-With “half my media spend is working, I just don’t know what half”, marketing pioneer John Wanamaker summarizes the difficulty of measuring the effect of marketing investment.
-While marketing is not scientific, a commitment to evaluation ensures that each effort can be properly understood and future strategies can be developed based on performance.
+With “half my media spend is working, I just don’t know what half,” marketing pioneer John Wanamaker summarizes the difficulty of measuring the effect of marketing investment.
+While marketing is not scientific, a commitment to evaluation ensures that each effort can be adequately understood and future strategies can be developed based on performance.
 Today, many companies can engage in highly targeted campaigns to track prospects as they progress from leads to loyal customers.
 We recommend businesses the assembly of a Marketing Effectiveness Scorecard to monitor the results of a Marketing Plan.
-It should track relevant metric from all five points to assess the effects of a plan in achieving the overall business goals.
+It should track relevant metrics from all five points to assess the effects of a plan in achieving the overall business goals.
 After all, you aren’t a great marketer if you aren’t tracking the numbers.

 DuartePino is a management advisory firm that combines in-depth customer knowledge with practical expertise in marketing to help clients create sustainable business growth.
 We can provide your organization with a fresh perspective, a proven process that invests in the outcome, and the tools for successful execution.
 From Fractional CMOs to business advisors, contact us to learn how our team can help with growth strategies for your organization.